WHAT THE BODY REMEMBERS: THE INVISIBLE WOMEN

 Through the racialized and sexualized female body I examine the resistant ways in which women respond to violence.
 My work is consciously located in a culturally specific context, and it is my hope that while it acknowledges my specific ethnic location yet my work transcends it by engaging universal issues of identity and location that are mapped and marked on our bodies.
 My earlier works comprised of larger-than-life whole figures that functioned at a micro level and invoked individual narratives of trauma through the whole body.

 My current body of work investigates the potential of the twice-life-size fragmented body to function at a macro level to invoke collective narratives of trauma.
-In particular, I have focused my research on the Partition of colonial India in 1947 that dislocated 12 million Hindus, Muslims, and Sikhs, and resulted in the formation of India and Pakistan.
+In particular, I have focused my research on the Partition of colonial India in 1947 that dislocated close to 20 million Hindus, Muslims, and Sikhs, and resulted in the formation of India and Pakistan.
 In the partition, over 100,000 women were raped or abducted and disappeared from their communities.
 Realizing the close relationship of trauma work to memory work, I am striving to create a visual language that can speak about collective memories of trauma through archetypes and iconic bodies.

 These new sculptures are comprised of lower-halves of the female body.
 The sculptures are caught in moments of play such as hopscotch or skipping rope.
 These childhood games engage the body in pleasure of a physical nature, and simultaneously function as a screen memory.
 There is an un-narratable element in memories of violence, and the viewer is asked to understand what is left unsaid through these sculptures placed in a playground environment.